 This was the case for Long Term Capital Management, where the Nobel-prize winning founders, so sure of their mathematical models, loaded up on risk and created a time bomb.

-At the very first black swan, within a few years of its inception, LTCM risked of taking the whole financial system down -turns out that “long term” is relative :)-
+At the very first black swan, within a few years of its inception, LTCM risked taking the whole financial system downturns out that “long term” is relative :)-

 Bell Curves Deviations Promote Black Swans

-Bell curves measure the normal, the average, and they ignore the large deviations and the unexpected.
+Taleb’s point anyway is that bell curves measure the normal and the average, and they ignore the large deviations and the unexpected.

 Training for Failure

-Interestingly enough, says Taleb, also organized sports that forbid certain moves make trained athletes weaker to unexpected events.
+Taleb says that organized sports that forbid certain moves make trained athletes weaker to unexpected events.

 Fighters for example train with rules, which makes them more vulnerable in a street fight because they are trained not to expect illegal moves.